benbalter/benbalter.github.com/_posts/2023-03-10-things-to-bring-back.md

 ## Culture tools

-We used to have a concept called "culture tools" to describe how we crafted internal tooling.
-As the documentation then put it: "GitHubbers work differently than other people.
-It is important that our tools not only reflect this, but encourage it and support it."
-Culture tools were more than just get-the-job-done internal tools, but brought the samae level of attention to detail, taste, and craftsmanship to internal products as we did our customer-facing ones.
+We used to have a concept called "culture tools" to describe how we crafted internal tooling.[^3] Culture tools were more than just get-the-job-done internal tools, but brought the samae level of attention to detail, taste, and craftsmanship to internal products as we did our customer-facing ones.

-Their character was driven by the culture of GitHub and the way we work.
-The foundational mechanics of communication at GitHub (at the time) was URLs, @mentions, subscriptions, autocompletion, markdown, emoji, accessibility, simplicity, and BEAUTY.
+Their character was driven by the culture of GitHub and the way we worked.
+The foundational mechanics of communication at GitHub (at the time) was things like URLs, @mentions, markdown, and emoji.
 These weren't just features we wished our internal tools had.
 These were features we expected them to have.
 They were features that let us work the way we want to work - Asynchronously, whenever, wherever, on whatever - and let us jump from tool to tool, and things just worked the way you'd expect them to without any learning curve.

-These tools, at their core, helped us optimize for Hubber happiness.
-As the Culture Tools "Ethos" put it, "Actions required of a hubber that do not benefit the hubber == process.
-Don't do this.
-Ever...
-Work with hubbers, not against them.
-Features should fit the way hubbers already work."
+These tools, at their core, helped us optimize for Hubber happiness.[^4]

 ## Being oppinionated about how we worked